-1099s and W2s are simply the tax forms that employers use to report wages and taxes for different categories of workers.
-When hiring non-employee workers within your organization, it’s crucial that you understand the difference between these two workers.
+Essentially, 1099s and W-2s are simply the tax forms that employers use to report wages and taxes for different categories of workers.
+In the management of your contingent workforce, and hiring non-employee workers within your organization, it’s crucial that you understand the difference between these two workers.

 What is a 1099 Worker?